NitorCreations/ha-yamaha-dsp/README.md

 Development is done the same way as any custom Home Assistant integration.
 For a more detailed description, see e.g. https://github.com/NitorCreations/ha-extron?tab=readme-ov-file#development.

+The [examples](./examples) directory contains a small sample program that illustrates how the library for communicating with the Yamaha DSP works.

 ## License

 GNU GENERAL PUBLIC LICENSE version 3